cdgutierrez456/cdgutierrez456/README.md

 - 🎓 &nbsp; Studying systems and telecommunications engineering.

-- 🔭 I’m currently working on learning English
+- 🔭 &nbsp; I’m currently working on learning English

 - 🌱 &nbsp; Learning about technology on the web.